kcaisley/kcaisley/journal.md

 3) Alleviating the need for a pixel-wide clock, by using neighbors as a reference?
 But perhaps neighbors can't be used for both 'double-sampling' noise reduction and and referencing for
 4) other ideas?

+## 13 April

+I should add GitHub to my phone, so that I can take notes and read docs in a centralized but limited fashion

+—-

+The primary limitations on my workflow is the speed at which I am able to iterate on layouts.
+Accurate simulation relies on parasitic extraction, and right now I'm dis-incentivized to modify the layout many times because it takes so long to tweak.

+If instead, my layout was scripted with a significant degree of constraining the dimensions in the layout, then I think I could quickly try wildly different different layouts.
+In the current approach, I tend to lock myself into a certain region within which I can only optimize marginally.

+The code base.
+  PyBag
+  Version without OA?
+(Do diff to understand)
+  Purpose of each block, w/ description
+  We are concerned with pybag down
+  Versions of OpenAccess libraries

+The pre-build project setup steps
+  Dependency Versions
+  Folders

+The build process (follow the log, warns and w/o) Setup.py (understand and explain)
+  CMake
+    G++
+    Linking error
+        Examination of compiler flags
+        Code purpose of Spirit
+        recursive inclusion

+## HDL21

+The scope is the construction of a netlist, but not one of a SPICE variety.
+I can export to a netlist, which then can be fed to SPECTRE for simulation.
+Critically, it is compatible with foundary BIM models, because the BSIM is handled internally inside of the SPECTRE files

+# 14.04.2023

+I think that this SPICE netlist simulation could be something of interest to Dominic.
+I am interested if he would be willing to invest 1 day in building out a model of his circuit, and running a simulation of it in ngspice.
+I should try to understand what his device models are, build his schematic in the netlister, and then attempt to run a simulation which reproduces what he has built in his LTSpice setup.

+He might even help me with learning to use and debug the library.

+# I need to think about how I want to produce my layouts.
+I need to consider that I have Pcells for transistors, caps, and resistors.
+I need someway to translate these into Python-based Parameterized cells.
+I wonder if I could somehow import into Synopsys PyCell designer, and get a python version?

+Alternatively, I could somehow extract a fixed library of transistor GDS files, hopefully constrained within reason on the limited/fixed sizing of small 28nm process node?

+1. Klayout python scripting.
+Even not using GUI, I think the Python scripting is very manual and limited.
+On the brigt side, python PCells appear to be supported?
+But perhaps not in the same format.

+2. BAG, which directly reads and writes to the OA format (or Skill, if using without OA).
+But this is very cadence dependent still, even so far as requiring a OA schematic to begin from.
+Perhaps I could instead read in a SPICE netlist, generated from HDL21, as my starting point?

+3. GDSFactory / GDSTk.
+Appear focused on low level devices and architecturally simple microwave/optical circuits, but it is very mature.

+4. Layout21 and VLSIR.

+## Potential problems:

+The HDL21 system doesn't seem at all concerned with abstraction macro models for simulation.
+But perhaps that is the point.
+As it is an embedded DSL, it assumes that anything else needed can be satisfied by the general-purpose programming language status of python.
+It's pragmatic because it doesn't try to model devices, it assumes they are black boxes.
+At it doesn't try to simulate them either.
+It just produces an industry standard netlist and lets to feed and recieve back from standard simulators.
+The pragmatism comes from simplifying but fundamentally accepting the paradigm of circuit designers.
+And perhaps I need to do this too, if I want to get anything done.

+But one question then - what is the BAG conversion tool doing?
+It's just importing the schematic generator component of BAG!
+It doesn't deal with the layout component.

+## The plan (14.04.2022)

+Alright, so I think that the best approach then for me is to just get started with the Schematic and Simulation workflows with HDL21 and VLSIR simulation.
+I need to be able to show that I can genereate Spectre netlists, and run Spectre simulations, with 28nm device models, in order for Hans to approve and support me.

+I will then use python to do some higher level system modeling.
+This will prevent me from having to learn another language like Verilog-AMS.
+At this level I will ask and answer questions like, what is the best arch. for pixel detectors.
+I want a plot show where you would use certain architectures built in both 65 and 28nm, depending on the maximum power dissapation per unit area (which implies detector type/material budget/cooling).
+On the Y axis would be the 'performance', which I suppose should be effective resolution.
+Also, hit rate information should be somehow included.
+This forms the trifecta FOM of sampling rate, resolution, and power.
+But somehow pixel size is split between affecting both resolution (spatial quantization noise) and power (via pixel layout density).
+I think the key to understanding this all is in the originating signal itself.
+We must understand what we want to know about to particles, with what precision and accuracy, before we can make any meaningful decisions about the readout.

+In parrallel I will try and see if I can finish building and setting up BAG.
+Both of these steps will require me to install and understand the 28nm PDK.
+But I don't want to actually try designing anything.

+Then I will evaluate the layout creation process in both Layout21 and BAG.
+If BAG seems most appropriate, I will hack around to force it to accept Spectre schematics.
+Or perhaps just import them.
+If Layout21 is the most appropriate